TayyubaK/Statistical-Modelling-Project/README.md

 ## Results
 * Data quality was better for Foursquare results in terms of quantity and quality
-* There was no relationship between bike numbers or use and the POIs.
+* There was no relationship between bike numbers or their use and the restaurants in the area.
-* There was a relationship between distance from a bike station and restaurant rating (as restaurant rating increases, distance from bike station to restauratn decreases).
+* There was a relationship between distance from a bike station and restaurant rating (as restaurant rating increases, distance from bike station to restaurant decreases).
 This is not robust or all that meaningful as discussed in 'model_building.ipynb' notebook.

 Overall, there is not a robust connection between the bike stations and restaurants in their vicinity.